jphastings/mela-recipes/README.md

 If that URN includes a valid `pages` f-component (see [RFC-8141§2.3](https://www.ietf.org/rfc/rfc8141.html#section-2.3.3)), then the recipe will be interpreted as being imported from from the page or pages labelled with the specific page numbers.

-If the URN _also_ includes a valid `recipe` f-component, then the recipe will be interpreted as coming from the Nth recipe on the first page referenced in `pages`. `0` represents "not explicitly specified, presumed the first recipe", `1` explicitly declares this recipe as the first one on the page, `2` explicitly as the second and so on.
+If the URN _also_ includes a valid `recipe` f-component, then the recipe will be interpreted as coming from the Nth recipe on the first page referenced in `pages`. `0` represents "not explicitly specified, presumed the first/only recipe on this page", `1` explicitly declares this recipe as the first one on the page, `2` explicitly as the second and so on.
 (Neatly resolving the awkward difference between humans and machines on zero-indexing).

 #### ISBN examples